 Make sure Neat Video is optimized to use the right number of CPU cores and GPU(s).
-Run the Optimize Settings tool: Neat Video window’s menu Tools > Performance > Optimize Settings… Run the test in that dialog and then accept the best found combination.
-This will ensure that Neat Video itself achieves the best possible speed on that hardware.
+Run the Optimize Settings tool: Neat Video window’s menu Tools > Performance > Optimize Settings… Run the test in that dialog and then choose the best combination you find.
+This will ensure that Neat Video itself achieves the best possible speed for your hardware.

 2. Check GPU setup and drivers

-Verify that the GPUs in your computer are connected to the fastest PCI Express slots (verify the documentation of the computer/motherboard if necessary) to achieve the best performance of the GPU(s).
+Verify that the GPUs in your computer are connected to the fastest PCI Express slots (refer to the documentation of the computer/motherboard if necessary) to achieve the best possible performance.
 Make sure the latest version of the GPU drivers is installed.